 The pastry industry is becoming more and more similar to the fashion industry.
-This is a pastry shop that continually innovates and surprises and where everything changes very quickly.
-Every season, pastry chefs from all over the world show us new and surprising pastry proposals, as if it were a fashion show.
+We are facing a pastry industry that continuously innovates and surprises and where everything changes very fast.
+Pastry chefs from all over the world show us every season new and surprising pastry proposals, as if it were a fashion show.
 Events such as the Paris Pastry Show or Bakery China, where we have participated in several editions, are true showcases of this creative pulse that moves the universe of professional pastry.
 Pastry creativity is based on food innovation and current food trends, and from the mixture of all these new concepts and formats, new ingredients and techniques, and new business models in professional pastry, all of which constitute the new trends in pastry.

 Three major trends in today’s professional pastry